Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 November 2025 02.22.00 UTC
+- WIB: Selasa, 4 November 2025 02.36.25 UTC
-- WITA: Selasa, 4 November 2025 03.22.00 UTC
+- WITA: Selasa, 4 November 2025 03.36.25 UTC
-- WIT: Selasa, 4 November 2025 04.22.00 UTC
+- WIT: Selasa, 4 November 2025 04.36.25 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: friendship
+Kategori: technology